Glossary

 ROAS = Revenue attributable to ads / Cost of ads

 For example, if you invest $100 into your ad campaign and generate $250 in revenue from those ads, your ROAS is 2.5.
-(Hashtag: winning!)
+If you achieve this, congratulations!
+You’re doing very well indeed.

-There are several ways to determine the cost of ads. you may want to track just the actual dollar amount spent on a particular ad platform, whereas other times you may want to include additional advertising costs such as:
+You may want to track just the actual dollar amount spent on a particular ad platform: what your ad networks bill you.
+On the other hand, you may want to include additional costs of marketing such as:

-• Salary Costs: The cost of in-house or contracted personnel who manage the ad campaign.
+The cost of in-house or contracted personnel who manage the ad campaign.
+(Perhaps this is YOU.)

 Depending on the type of ad campaign you’re running, it’s often useful to calculate the ROAS purely based on ad costs, and a separate ROAS that includes these additional advertising expenses to get a more complete picture of the campaign’s profitability.